2460 Pete Thomas Road

-Z – Do you have a philosophy that your bring to your work?
+Z – Do you have a philosophy that you bring to your work?

-M – Each person is a product of everything they’ve ever done, every relationship, every person they’ve accumulatively met. each of us is truly a unique combination.
-This art goes into my philosophy of life.
+M – Each person is a product of everything they have ever done, every relationship, their life’s experiences.
+Each of us is truly a unique combination.
+This philosophy goes into my vision for my work.

-Z – Is there any particular group who influence your work?
+Z – Is there any particular group that influences your work?

-Z – Can you describe an unusual piece you’ve done lately?
+Z – Can you describe an unusual piece that you have done lately?

 Z – How do you feel about the upcoming tour?